 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in CIS.
-About 8.0% of those with this major are international students.
+CIS appeals to people across the globe.
+About 8.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Computer Information Systems Majors Make?

 The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in computer information systems made a median starting salary of $53,500 per year.
 During this timeframe, most salaries fell between $45,250 (25th percentile) and $62,675 (75th percentile).